HafizFasih/icp-book/icp-book/docs/part2-history/03-hindi-urdu-controversy.md

 - This was the first organized attempt to systematically remove Muslim cultural symbols

 :::warning
-The seemingly linguistic dispute masked deeper political and cultural anxieties about community dominance and minority rights.
+The language dispute on the surface hid deeper political and cultural fears about community control and minority rights.
 :::

 ### B. Sir Syed Ahmed Khan's Transformation

-**Before 1867 - The Advocate of Unity:**
+**Before 1867 - The Supporter of Unity:**
-- Sir Syed Ahmed Khan was a strong advocate of Hindu-Muslim unity
+- Sir Syed Ahmed Khan was a strong supporter of Hindu-Muslim unity
 - He often described the two communities as the "**two eyes of a beautiful bride**"
-- He believed peaceful coexistence was both possible and desirable
+- He believed peaceful living together was both possible and desirable
-- He worked actively to promote cooperation between the communities
+- He worked hard to promote cooperation between the communities

 **The Shock of Realization:**
 - The anti-Urdu agitation in Banaras shocked him deeply